elmahio/documentation/docs/logging-heartbeats-from-asp-net-core.md

     });
 ```

-If `Application` is not set, log messages will receive a default value of `Heartbeats` to make the messages distinguable from other messages.
+If `Application` is not set, log messages will receive a default value of `Heartbeats` to make the messages distinguishable from other messages.

 ### Callbacks